chrultrabook/docs/docs/installing-linux.md

 ### Fixing Audio

+ {: .warning }
->**Warning**: Using AVS on a device with max98357a will blow your speakers.
+ Using AVS on a device with max98357a will blow your speakers.
 You have been warned.

 1. Run WeirdTreeThing's [audio script.](https://github.com/WeirdTreeThing/chromebook-linux-audio)